About the Instructors/Admin

 Video introduction

 Lois Owsley has been playing the violin since fourth grade, played in orchestras growing up, studied privately from great teachers, received a BA in Violin Performance from Colorado State University in Fort Collins, Colorado and an MA in Music Education from Northwestern State University in Natchitoches, Louisiana.
 She has played in symphony orchestras and other musical events as well as taught hundreds of students on stringed instruments and piano in her home-based Personal Notes Music in Louisiana, Utah, California and Colorado.
 She is a lifetime learner and loves attending workshops and conferences.
 She has created music enrichment classes in several schools and daycares.
-After serving as string orchestra director in the Douglas County Band/Orchestra Program through Colorado Chamber Orchestra for 6 years (2014-2020) she is returning this fall to the program at Castle Rock Elementary.
-Her dream is to have a large group of students who will learn to love music and share with each other, their family, friends and the community.personalnotesmusic@gmail.com
+She has served 8 years as string orchestra director in the Elementary Douglas County Band/Orchestra Program, and is excited to return to Castle Rock Elementary for the 2025-26 school year.personalnotesmusic@gmail.com